-1. Harry and Sally were modeled after director Rob Reiner and screenwriter Nora Ephron.
-Well, except for the falling in love part.
+1. Harry and Sally were modeled after director Rob Reiner and screenwriter Nora Ephron—except for the falling in love part.

-Reiner divorced fellow director Penny Marshall in 1981 after 10 years of marriage.
-When he met with Nora Ephron in the mid-'80s, he pitched a number of ideas for movies, including a comedy based on his dating experiences.
+After 10 years of marriage, Rob Reiner and fellow actor/director Penny Marshall—who passed away in 2018—divorced in 1981.
+When Reiner met with Nora Ephron in the mid-1980s, he pitched a number of ideas for movies, including a comedy based on his dating experiences.
 Ephron agreed to write it after extensively interviewing Reiner.
 The two had many discussions about how men and women view sex, love, and relationships differently.

-2. Those sweet "how we met" interludes throughout the movie are real love stories.
+2. When Harry Met Sally...'s sweet "How We Met" interludes are real love stories.

 Reiner interviewed elderly couples about how they fell in love in preparation for the movie.
 He hired actors to re-tell their stories on the big screen.

-4. In the script's first draft, Harry and Sally didn't end up together.
+4. In the first draft of the script, Harry and Sally didn't end up together.

 Ephron felt that was the most realistic ending, but hey, this is the movies!

-During filming, he was introduced to photographer Michelle Singer by the film's director of photography.
-The two married in 1989, the same year When Harry Met Sally came out.
+During filming, the movie's cinematographer introduced Reiner to photographer Michele Singer.
+The two married in 1989, the same year When Harry Met Sally... came out.
 Reiner has said that finding his own happy ending helped make one for Harry and Sally more believable.

-6. Billy Crystal and Meg Ryan weren't the first choice for Harry and Sally.
+6. Billy Crystal and Meg Ryan weren't the first choices for Harry and Sally.

-Albert Brooks turned down the role of Harry, because he thought the movie was too reminiscent of Woody Allen.
-(Brooks also turned down the lead role in Big and Pretty Woman.
-D'oh!)
-Rob Reiner initially wanted Susan Dey of the TV show L.A.
+Albert Brooks turned down the role of Harry, because he thought the movie was too reminiscent of Woody Allen's work.
+(Brooks also turned down the lead roles in Big and Pretty Woman.)
+Reiner initially wanted Susan Dey of the TV show L.A.
 Law to play Sally.
-He also considered Elizabeth Perkins from Big and Elizabeth McGovern from Ordinary People.
+He also considered Elizabeth Perkins from Big and Downton Abbey's Elizabeth McGovern.
 John Hughes movie queen Molly Ringwald was nearly cast, but declined due to a scheduling conflict.

 7. Molly Ringwald did eventually play Sally Albright, though.

-In 2004, the popular film was adapted into an unpopular stage play on London's West End.
-Luke Perry (yes, really) and Alyson Hannigan from How I Met Your Mother played Harry and Sally in its first run and were later replaced by Michael Landes from Final Destination 2 and Molly Ringwald.
+In 2004, When Harry Met Sally... was adapted into an unpopular stage play on London's West End.
+Beverly Hills, 90210 star Luke Perry (who passed away earlier this year) and Alyson Hannigan (from How I Met Your Mother) played Harry and Sally in its first run and were later replaced by Michael Landes from Final Destination 2 and Molly Ringwald.